mebigfatguy/deadmethods/README.md

 To run it on your project do the following:

-Copy the deadmethods.jar and the asm.jar to you ~/.ant/lib directory
+Copy the deadmethods.jar and the asm.jar to your ~/.ant/lib directory

 Then create a task such as: